 Size Matters Yep, size matters in the kitchen.
 You can’t host Thanksgiving if the turkey-roasting pan won’t fit inside the oven.
 A busy family of six will need plenty of room in the fridge.
 How many loads of dishes do you have to do every day?
 More space means fewer loads.
 Think about the interior capacity of the appliances…will it meet your family’s needs?

 Efficiency Let’s face it, energy prices are not going down.
 It is important to keep in mind the efficiency rating of the appliances you want to purchase.
 What will your appliance cost you in the long run?
 Efficiency also has to do with using appliances that work smarter.
-The new Maytag stove features Power Preheat which means your oven is ready for cooking sooner.
 A more efficient dishwasher will use less energy by cleaning your dishes faster and more effectively.
 Every load of dishes counts.

 Get A Measuring Tape So, you know the exact spot where the fridge is going to go – check.
 The fridge you love will fit in the spot like a glove – check.
 Will the fridge actually fit in your front door?
 Take your measuring tape through your house and follow the path your appliance will have to take to get into the kitchen.
 Maybe you will need to remove a door or a handrail to get it in.
 It is much better to know in advance of the appliance arriving, than having to leave your new fridge on the front porch because it simply doesn’t fit.